-Analysing the 15 discrete months when global equity markets fell the furthest, since the Fund's inception, allows a more detailed assessment of how this outcome has been delivered to investors.
+Analysing the 15 discrete months when global equity markets fell the furthest, since the Fund's inception, allows a more detailed assessment of this pattern of performance.

 The data in Figure 2 compares the performance of global equities with the returns of the Fund during those 15 months.
-This period encompasses a broad range of market conditions, including the 2008-9 Global Financial Crisis; Eurozone volatility in 2011; concerns about a slowing Chinese economy in 2015; and mounting trade tensions in 2017-8.
+This period encompasses a broad range of market conditions, including the 2008-9 Global Financial Crisis; generally rising markets punctuated with geopolitical and trade tensions between 2010 and 2019; and the coronavirus pandemic in 2020.